Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Experiments

-For training, we use the ImageNet dataset with random cropping to a resolution of 256$\times$256.
+For training, we use the ImageNet dataset~\cite{imagenet} with random cropping to a resolution of 256$\times$256.
 For evaluation, we test on two standard benchmarks: Kodak~\cite{kodak} and CLIC2020~\cite{clic2020}.
-During testing CLIC2020, each image is resized so that its shorter side is 768 pixels, followed by a center crop to maintain consistency across samples.
-Implementation details are detailed in the supplementary materials.
+Following the existing benchmark for testing CLIC2020, each image is resized so that its shorter side is 768 pixels, followed by a center crop to maintain consistency across samples.
+We compute LPIPS~\cite{lpips} using a VGG-based backbone with normalized activations, identical to the configuration used during training.
+DISTS~\cite{dists} is computed using the pretrained metric from the PyIQA library.
+More implementation details are detailed in the supplementary materials.

+We compare our proposed method with several representative codecs under ultra-low bitrate settings, including BPG~\cite{bpg}, ELIC~\cite{elic}, HiFiC~\cite{hific}, MS-ILLM~\cite{msillm}, CDC~\cite{cdc}, DiffEIC~\cite{diffeic}, DiffPC~\cite{diffpc}, and RDEIC~\cite{rdeic}.
+For fair comparison, we reproduced all methods using official implementations when available, except for DiffPC, whose results are reported based on numbers from the original paper due to the lack of publicly available code.